Pablo Robertson: After college

 According to Loyola teammate Billy Smith, Robertson was drafted into the Army in the mid-1960s to serve in the Vietnam War.
 Smith said that serving in war greatly affected Robertson, and that he turned to alcohol and drugs when he returned.

 After the war, Robertson joined the Harlem Globetrotters.
-As a Globetrotter, he was one of the animated characters on the 1970s CBS Saturday morning cartoon series.
-He was with the Globetrotters for seven years.
+As a Globetrotter, he was one of the animated characters on the Harlem Globetrotters Saturday morning cartoon on CBS.
+He was with the team for seven years.

-Robertson died on June 23, 1990 at the age of 46 in a Long Island hospital.
+Robertson died on June 23, 1990, at the age of 46 in a Long Island hospital.